tdewin/best-practices-guide/job_configuration/replication_job.md

 replica by sending the backup files offsite (using some external media, for example) and then only synchronize it with incremental job runs.

-It is also recommended to install an additional Veeam backup server in the DR site.
-No additional license is required for this, since Veeam is licensed by the physical CPU socket of the source hypervisor hosts (where the protected virtual machines reside), not by the Veeam backup server.

 In this scenario:

 -   The Veeam backup server in the production site will be responsible